jupyterhub/the-littlest-jupyterhub/docs/howto/auth/awscognito.rst

 ==============================

-The **AWS Cognitor Authenticator** lets users log into your JupyterHub using a cognito user pools.
-To do so, you'll first need to register configure a cognito user pool and app, and then provide information about this application to your ``tljh`` configuration.
+The **AWS Cognitor Authenticator** lets users log into your JupyterHub using cognito user pools.
+To do so, you'll first need to register and configure a cognito user pool and app, and then provide information about this application to your ``tljh`` configuration.